 In the more local Penrith area, you will find an array of different natural, cultural, and historical things to see and do.
-If you are into architecture and castles, Penrith Castle and Lowther Castle and Gardens are both beautiful buildings.
 For the nature lovers, the Bird of Prey Center, Lacy's Caves, and Blue Mountains National Park are for you.
-For the history buffs, there is the Penrith Museum, King Arthur's Round Table, and Long Meg and her Daughters rock formations.
-There is something here for everyone.

 Hostels in Penrith are located fairly centrally.
 If you ask at your Penrith hostel, the friendly staff should be able to point you in the direction of any grocery or supplies stores that you might need for your travels.
 They should also be able to point you in the direction of any tour companies that do tours around the area if you do not have a car to easily access some of the attractions yourself, as public transport in this area can be few and far between.